ekaterina-esina/miro-test-task/README.md

 3. Lombok

 # How to start:
 Download and start.
-All properties is ready.
+All properties are ready.

 # Methods:
 ```